Content Delivery Network quickstart

 Game Manager - Create New Folder

-This will create a new folder in the tree.
-You may then select this folder, and upload the files normally.
+This creates a new folder in the tree.
+You might then select this folder, and upload the files normally.

-Alternatively, you may upload assets via code using the admin SDK.
+Alternatively, you can upload assets via code using the admin SDK.
 This is a two step process:

-1. First, call GetContentUploadUrl and obtain the pre-signed URL that will authorize your upload.
+1. First, call GetContentUploadUrl and obtain the presigned URL that authorizes your upload.

 2. Then, use the URL to make a HTTP PUT request, provide your data, and (optionally) content type.